bcoles/kasld/docs/kaslr.md

     through the *randomization failed* state instead).

-- **Unsupported** applies to architectures where the kernel build has no KASLR machinery: arm32, PowerPC64, RISC-V32, SPARC.
+- **Unsupported** applies to architectures where the kernel build has no KASLR machinery: arm32, PowerPC64, RISC-V32.
+(SPARC has no KASLR either, but KASLD does not build on it, so it never reports this state.)

 - **Randomization failed** applies when the KASLR machinery ran but could not produce a random offset: